elliptic-shiho/ctf-writeups/content/ctf/2016/SECCON Quals/cr300-alpha_complex_1/README.md

 Challenge file(s) is here: [AlphaComplex1.zip](AlphaComplex1.zip)

 ## Writeup
-We have RSA-like cryptosystem. in fact, this is RSA over the **Gaussian Integer**.
+We have RSA-like cryptosystem.
+In fact, this is RSA over the **Gaussian Integer**.

 First, We construct a RSA over the Gaussian Integer.
 Gaussian Integer is subring of $\mathbb{C}$: